pingzing/rusty-build-light/README.md

 # Rusty Build Light
 It's a build light for Raspberry Pi.
 In Rust!
-Designed for the Finavia projecte, and set up to talk to its Jenkins, Team City and Unity Cloud CI pipelines.
+Designed for the Finavia project, and set up to talk to its Jenkins, Team City and Unity Cloud CI pipelines.

 * [Requirements](#requirements)
 * [Building locally](#building-locally)